ocaml-ppx/ppxlib/README.md

 Other ASTs
 ----------
-If you want to write code that works with several versions of `Ppxlib_base` using different AST versions, you can use the versionned alternatives for `Ast_builder` and `Ast_pattern`.
+If you want to write code that works with several versions of `Ppxlib` using different AST versions, you can use the versionned alternatives for `Ast_builder` and `Ast_pattern`.
 For instance:

 ```
-open Ppxlib_base
+open Ppxlib
 module Ast_builder = Ast_builder_403
 module Ast_pattern = Ast_pattern_403
 ```